LorDog7/LorDog7/README.md

 - 👋 Hi, I’m @LorDog7
 - 👀 I’m interested in ...trying new things, designing and all things creative and artistic.
 Also love Cats and Dogs, but mostly Cats!
 My username is from my son he came up with the name in 2007 for my Grooveshark account!
+Also interested in figuring how Github works and how to navigate through it.
 - 🌱 I’m currently learning ...HTML and CSS
 - 💞️ I’m looking to collaborate on ...nothing right now.
 - 📫 How to reach me ...here and on freecodecamp.